 If you have never heard of the Chilcotin or Tsilhqot'in, you are not alone.
 Despite it being a 32 million acre area and a prime spot for bear watching, most people draw blanks looks when you mention the area.
 Within this huge space, just under 1,000 hearty residents live and in the heart of this area, is where my home for four months was - the Chilko Valley - a pristine 5M acre wilderness tract.
-Located in the south-west of BC, my hosts and friends at the family-run wilderness estate, The Chilko Experience described its location like this:
+Located in the south-west of BC, its location is described as:

 “We are 320 kilometres from the nearest grocery store and mobile tower, 80 kilometres from a post office and 65 kilometres to the power grid...but at night you can touch the stars."

 I didn't think there could be a more alluring description than that.
 While I was there I got to know the small groups of adventure seekers, families and nature-lovers visiting and characters so big, they could only be matched by the big skies.
 I experienced the Canadian mountain and lake life by hiking, horseback riding, fishing, canoeing and bear watching.
 At the same time, I gathered content to explore my photography, writing, illustration and painting.
 I explored many different aspects and in some ways I came away with more questions than answers, but I realised that there were certain aspects I also want to work on more closely at home too.